 Pilot research project investigating the impact of peer feedback on writing in Arts One (2013-2015).
 Primary investigator, with Jeremy Biesanz (Associate Professor, Psychology, UBC) as co-investigator.

-- We are studying the “dose-response curve” in student peer feedback on writing: how many “doses” of peer feedback sessions are needed before one begins to see results in the form of students using the feedback from their peers, and are there diminishing returns after a certain number of sessions?
+- We studied the “dose-response curve” in student peer feedback on writing: how many “doses” of peer feedback sessions are needed before one begins to see results in the form of students using the feedback from their peers, and are there diminishing returns after a certain number of sessions?
 This question has not been adequately addressed in the SoTL literature on peer feedback: there have been many studies showing that peer feedback improves students writing, but little on how many sessions of peer feedback are needed to provide optimum results.

-- Our research questions include:
+- Our research questions included:

 - To what degree do students use peer comments to improve their later essays (both those they receive from peers and those they give to peers)?
 Many research studies on peer feedback focus on the use of peer comments on drafts of a single essay, rather than looking at whether students transfer peer comments to their work on later essays.